evant/value-processor/README.md

     }
 ```

-You can then iterator through the properties to generate your code.
+You can then iterate through the properties to generate your code.

 ```java
 // all properties